The September Assessment session will be held between 1st September and 18th September, 2021.

-If that does not work, logging on to WISEflow from an incognito window, or from a different browser, and reattempt the handin process.
+If that does not work, log on to WISEflow from an incognito window, or from a different browser, and reattempt the handin process.

 Make sure to contact your Faculty/Institute/Centre/School immediately, using the contact numbers provided in the exam paper instructions.
 If WISEflow is generating an error for you, please make sure to provide a screenshot of the error and send it to the respective F/I/C/S Office via email.

 If this is the case, you will be prompted that you are in offline mode.
 You will still be able to continue answering the exam paper while still in offline mode, however, you won’t be able to hand in the paper.
 Once internet access is restored, you are able to press on the ‘Go to hand in’ button.